 WHAT IS THE HISTORY OF CANNABIS IN ALASKA?

-Alaska has a complicated history with cannabis that seesawed between decriminalization and reinstating criminalization starting in 1982 through 2014.
-Cannabis was briefly decriminalized in 1982 when Alaska’s legislature decriminalized the possession of up to 4 ounces in one's home and up to one ounce outside of the home.
-That came to end in 1990 when cannabis was decriminalized imposing strict penalties such as up to 90 days in jail and a $1000 fine for the possession of any amount.
+Alaska has had a complicated history with cannabis that has seesawed between decriminalization and reinstating criminalization for the past 50 years.
+Cannabis was first legalized in Alaska by the court ruling Ravin v.
+State in 1975, making Alaska the second state in the United States to decriminalize cannabis.
+In 1982 following the Ravin decision, the state legislature decriminalized possession of up to four ounces of cannabis in the home, or up to one ounce (28 grams) outside the home.
+However, decriminalization was short lived and came to an end in 1990 when cannabis was criminalized once again with strict penalties imposed of up to 90 days in jail and a $1000 fine for the possession of any amount.

-By 1998, Cannabis was legalized for the use of medical purposes for patients who received a doctor's recommendation to utilize the plant.
-Patients could possess up to an ounce of cannabis and grow 6 plants in a secured space within their homes.
-In 2006 cannabis was once again criminalized making possessions under one ounce or twenty eight grams a misdemeanor punishable by up to 90 days in jail.
-Possession charges for amounts between one and four ounces were punishable by up to one full year in jail and the possession of amounts higher than four ounces were charged as a felony.
+In 1998, Cannabis was legalized for the use of medical purposes for patients who received a doctor's recommendation to utilize the plant.
+Patients could possess up to an ounce of cannabis and grow 6 plants in a secured space within their homes, but In 2006 cannabis was once again criminalized making possession under one ounce a misdemeanor punishable by up to 90 days in jail, possession charges for amounts between one and four ounces were punishable by up to one full year in jail, and the possession of amounts higher than four ounces were charged as a felony.